 Revitalize an old two-story church in east Norman requiring extensive structural, architectural and interior renovations.
 Previously, a day care was on the first floor (half the floor was a submerged basement), and a church was on the second floor.

 By redefining space and using glass walls and millwork, illuminated and lightened downstairs to house administrative offices.
 Transformed upstairs into a modern, regional conference center for nonprofits with AV equipment, meeting space, a catering kitchen, restrooms and storage.
 Recreated the main entry as a new two-story entrance to the conference center with elevators for accessibility.

-Historic Hadden Hall (circa 1910) is listed in the National Register of Historic Places by the U.S. Department of the Interior as a contributing resource to the Automobile Alley Historic District.
-The project received its Certified Rehabilitation in 2011.
-Hadden Hall reintroduces residential urban living into downtown Oklahoma City's Automobile Alley and Midtown providing an anchor for future renovations and projects.
+Hadden Hall (circa 1910) is listed on the National Register of Historic Places by the U.S. Department of the Interior as a contributing resource to the Automobile Alley Historic District in Oklahoma City and any modifications had to meet their criteria.
+Originally a hotel, interior spaces needed to be reformatted to accommodate an apartment building.

-By restoring the front entry, exterior facades, grand staircase, and hallways, Hadden Hall honors its history while showcasing contemporary residential amenities that are classic in their design and execution.
-Given the project's past, it was important to maintain the scars from the bombing of the Murrah Building.
+Exterior historic elements were enhanced to provide an elegant presentation.
+Given the project’s past, it was important to maintain the scars from the bombing of the Murrah Building.
 The slightly off colored brick used to piece together the parapet was left as a reminder of the events of April 19, 1995.
 Restored the hallway and grand staircase.
 Interior spaces were reconfigured to accommodate a change in building usage from hotel to apartments.

 When you work on a historic preservation project, you’re faced with the unique challenge of maintaining the original spirit of the architectural design while updating it to meet modern needs.
 Without the right guidance or vision, projects like these can quickly spiral out of control.